pseudoralph/super-galactic/README.md

 * clone this repository using `git clone https://github.com/pseudoralph/super-galactic.git`
 * navigate into this repo and download dependencies: `npm install`
 * run specs using `npm run test`
-  * a new browser window will open with `localhost:9876`
+  * a new browser window will open at `localhost:9876`
 * launch dev environment using `npm run start`
-  * a new browser window will open with `localhost:8080`
+  * a new browser window will open at `localhost:8080`

 This webapp can also be viewed at [https://pseudoralph.github.io/super-galactic/](https://pseudoralph.github.io/super-galactic/)